shelost/Gallery/src/posts/palace.md

 ---
 series: History
 type: blog
-title: The Future of the AI Economy
+title: The AI Palace Economy
 description: Article
 blurb: "The AI Revolution and its Potential Implications as a Universal Liquidity Provider of a New Market Economy"
 card: null